ethereum/remix-ide/docs/tutorial_debug.md

 > -   Call Data
 > -   Call Stack
 > -   Return Value (only if the current step is a RETURN opcode)
-> -   Full Storages Changes (only at the end of the execution & it displays the all the storage changes)
+> -   Full Storages Changes (only at the end of the execution & it displays all the storage changes)

 ### Reverted Transaction